Huguet57/LIMO-Velo/config/custom_sensors/README.md

 # Adding your custom LiDAR point type
-To add your own custom point type, take a look at the codes ``customLiDAR.cpp`` and ``customLiDAR.hpp`` to see what methods have to be modified and added to which files.
+To add your own custom LiDAR point type, take a look at the files ``customLiDAR.cpp`` and ``customLiDAR.hpp`` to see what methods have to be modified and added to which files.

+These two codes are **not compiled**, so be sure to add the methods you modify to the adequate files.